 Regulators require that the consumption data of the year tested be “normal.”
 JMEC’s pandemic-year 2020 consumption data was not normal.
 In fact:

 Yes.
-All of the cooperative’s member types will pay their fair share of the rate change.
+All the cooperative’s member classes will pay their fair share of the rate change.

 No. All ROW expenses are entirely paid through the rate riders on everyone’s bill and are reconciled and recalculated annually as noticed to all customers in February each year.